 Blame it on social media.
 Blame it on the increased demands of work.
 Blame it on the guy in the White House for all I care (it’s gotta be his fault somehow right?).
 It doesn’t really matter.
 The fact of the matter is that we’re living in it.
 It doesn’t matter where it came from; the only thing that matters is what we plan to do about it.

 Let me give you an example of what I mean.
-Just last week, I caught a glimpse of this relational poverty playing it out in front of my eyes.
+A year or so ago, I caught a vivid glimpse of this relational poverty playing it out in front of my eyes.

 I was in Dulles airport waiting for an early morning flight to Boston.
 Just across from me were three young ladies – probably in their early 20’s – also waiting for the same flight.
 We had about 15-20 minutes till boarding so they were doing what everyone was doing (including me) – checking their phones and taking advantage of the cell phone reception before boarding the plane.
 No problem there.